Home » Divorce and Family law Blog » Divorce Mediation Checklist: 90 Items & with free PDF

 We want to save time, money and our resources.

 Divorce mediation can be an amazing way to resolve conflicts and find solutions to problems, but it’s not fit for every situation.
-If you want to know how divorce mediation compares with divorce litigation or collaborative divorce, please click the blue links.
+Learn more how divorce mediation differs from litigation and collaborative divorce.

 Before you decide that you want to go through with mediation sessions, you might want to self-evaluate and find out if mediation is appropriate for your circumstances.